What is Billable Utilization Rate and Why It Matters

 The billable utilization rate measures an employee's activity by taking into account periods not worked.
 This provides greater reliability in terms of actual activity, and is a better indicator for comparing results.

-An indicator that only looks at the number of days produced during a given period, for example, will penalize employees who have taken time off during the period in question.
+For example, an indicator that only looks at the number of days produced during a period will penalise the employee who has taken leave during the period in question.

-The utilization rate 's representation of production is therefore more objective.
+The representation of production by the utilization rate is therefore more objective.

-• A sign of the unequal distribution of work
+• A sign of an unequal distribution of labour

 The billable utilization rate also enables us to identify employees who are overloaded and those who are underloaded.
 In either case, an uneven workload penalizes productivity.

-Overload can lead to a decline in the quality of work and employee well-being.
-Underloading, on the other hand, can lead to a drop in business profitability and dissatisfaction on the part of employees, who risk losing interest in their tasks.
+Overload can lead to a decrease in the quality of work and the well-being of employees.
+As for underloading, it can lead to a drop in the profitability of the activity and dissatisfaction of the employee, who risks losing interest in his or her missions.

 • A benchmark indicator

-The resource planning rate makes it possible to measure performance over time, since each period is comparable.
-It can then be used to monitor and analyze individual or team productivity according to project type or period.
+The rate of resource planning allows performance to be measured over time, since each period is comparable.
+It then makes it possible to monitor and analyze individual or team productivity according to the types of projects or periods.

 However, billable utilization rate as a performance indicator also has its limitations.